 This quaint and cozy eatery is known for its selection of traditional and vegan-friendly breakfast, brunch and lunch options.
 Loaded with two-top tables and a small breakfast bar, Bearcat is the perfect size for a party of one, but the delicious menu will tempt you to order for two.
 Visit Bearcat at their dual locations Uptown right off Freret Street or downtown on Carondelet.

 One of the best things about solo travel is the time you’re able to spend exploring and learning more about your destination.
 With so much living history in New Orleans, the Whitney Plantation is a notable starting point.
 A quick 45-minute drive outside the city, it's the only plantation in Louisiana with a direct focus on slavery.
 Take the time to engage with tour guides, ask questions, and process the information presented.

-The best Colombian cuisine in the Crescent City can found at Mais Arepas.
+The best Colombian cuisine in the Crescent City can be found at Maïs Arepas.
 Enjoy housemade arepas, freshly squeezed limeade and margaritas, and savory appetizers and sides.
 Come hungry and prepare to be amazed.

 Treat yourself during your time alone.
 Magazine Street is known for locally-owned shops and boutiques filled with unique finds.
-Splurge on a new pair of shoes, a stunning handbag, or a uniquely New Orleans keepsake.
+Splurge on a new pair of shoes, a stunning handbag or a uniquely New Orleans keepsake.

 Head over to Bayou Saint John with your favorite book or music, and enjoy the picturesque views of Mid-City.
 Looking for a bit more adventure?
 Try paddleboarding or kayaking for an afternoon of outdoor fun.

 New Orleans has a ton of incredible museums, showcasing from contemporary art to cocktail culture and African American history.
 The Ogden Museum of Southern Art features one of the largest collections of Southern art and is conveniently located in the Warehouse/Arts District.